seeyouguys/tic-tac-toe/README.md

-# tic-tac-toe.github.io
+# seeyouguys.github.io/tic-tac-toe/
-it works and it's cool
+You could try it on the link above